KankakeeCommunityCollege/recover-newsroom/_posts/2022-08-26-ptk-receives-two-regional-awards.md

 The society offers opportunities for scholarships, intellectual enrichment, and personal development through programs based on the society’s hallmarks of scholarship, leadership, service, and fellowship.
 To be eligible for membership, students must have a cumulative grade point average of 3.5 or higher after completing a minimum of 12 semester hours of KCC coursework.

 KCC holds induction ceremonies for new Phi Theta Kappa members each fall and spring semester.
 This spring’s event was March 25.
+(The included photos are from the September 2021 induction ceremony.)

 For more information on the Alpha Delta Eta chapter at KCC, contact a chapter adviser, Montemayer or Hebert, at [jmontemayer@kcc.edu](mailto:jmontemayer@kcc.edu) or [fhebert@kcc.edu](mailto:fhebert@kcc.edu)